lao8n/leet_algos/data_structures/heap/heap.md

     }
 }
 ```
 To find the minimum spanning tree there are two approaches.
 Kruskal's adds the minimum edge they all connect.
-Prim's does the opposite adding only the connected edges, although greedily picking the minimum.
-To pick the minimum a heap is used where
+Prim's does the opposite adding only the connected edges, although greedily picking the minimum with a heap